cirosantilli/git-tutorial/index.md

 ###Edit

-`edit` can be used for example if we want to change a the commit message for `HEAD~` we edit that to:
+`edit` can be used for example if we want to change the commit message for `HEAD~` we edit that to:

     pick fc95d59 last - 2 commit message
     edit 81961e9 last - 1 commit message